LakshyaRajoria/madeathome/README.md

 {
 	username: "shannonshopper" // connecting a user and their order

-  homeCook_id: [UUIDs] // can be like a UUID not sure, some identification to map the homecook they are ordering from.
+  homeCook_id: [UUIDs] // can be like a UUID, some identification to map the homecook they are ordering from.
 Array because maybe they order from multiple locations

 	foodItems: [ids] // each food item on a homecook's menu can be connected to an id that we store in this array. this will likely be a 2D array to account for ordering from mutliple homecooks and as such multiple menus.
 }